Yuiko-tsr/unit-2/Quizzes/Quiz025~Quiz032.md

  Fig. 3 Image of code running of Quiz 025

- ## Flowchart:

- Fig. 4 Image of flowchart of Quiz 025

  # Quiz026:
  ## Question:

- Fig. 5 Image of question of Quiz 026
+ Fig. 4 Image of question of Quiz 026
  ## Answer:
  ```.py
 import matplotlib.pyplot as plt
 import numpy as np